 3. They boost the yields that an individual can generate on existing lands

-GMO produce can be manipulated to give higher produce from the same cultivated lands.
-In some occurrences, the produce can possibly increase after transitioning to GMO from traditional crops thus making it possible to meet the food demands that the next generations are going to need.
+In some occurrences, the yield can possibly increase after transitioning to GMO from traditional crops, thus making it possible to meet the food demands that the next generations will need.

 4. GMOs can be transported to inaccessible regions of the world

-Currently, food production in the world is 17% more than it is required for the population.
-The problem is how food can be dispensed to the countryside where individuals have little quantities of food.
-The time it takes for it to reach such areas is sufficient to get ruined before consumption.
+That shows the real problem isn’t in food availability, but rather in the means of dispensing it to the countryside where individuals have little quantities of food.
+The time it takes to reach such areas is sufficient to get spoiled before consumption.

 Based on a study conducted by PG Economics to measure the quantity of pesticide on cotton that had been genetically modified from 1996-2011, it was discovered that there had been a 6% decline in the amount of herbicides used compared to those that had not been modified.

-This allows our food distribution network to make less of an impact on the environment.
-Food can be cultivated in regions that have less rainfall and have no irrigation with appropriate genetic alterations.
-What is more, the crops have great resistance to weeds, pests, and diseases with a continuous yield, making it easier to plan for food sources and storage for a bigger populace.
+Moreover, the crops have excellent resistance to weeds, pests, and diseases with a continuous yield, making it easier to plan for food sources and storage for a bigger populace.

-8. It protects crops from extinction
+7. It protects crops from extinction

-Not having genetic disparities puts the crop at risk should a virus or microorganisms be able to attack the fundamental genetic make-up of the crop.
+Not having genetic disparities puts the crop at risk should a virus or microorganisms be able to attack the fundamental genetic makeup of the crop.
 For example, the Hawaiian Rainbow Papaya was genetically engineered; thus, its industry was saved.

-Various Cons of Genetically Modified Organisms (GMO’s)
+Various Cons of Genetically Modified Organisms (GMOs)

 1. They might contribute to a rise in allergic reactions